-There will be many decisions that will have to be made as you live with Alzheimer's disease and a time when you will need to depend on others to make decisions for you.
-Making some of these decisions now can give you and your family members a sense of control and peace of mind.
+There will be many decisions that will have to be made as you live with Alzheimer's disease.
+A time will also come when you will need to depend on others to make decisions for you.
+Making some of these decisions now can give you and your caregivers a sense of control and peace of mind.

-Work: if necessary, speak to your manager about reduced hours and/or tasks.
+Work: If necessary, speak to your manager about reduced hours and/or tasks.
 Start to plan for a time when you cannot work.
+Visit the Canadian Council on Rehabilitation and Work website (ccrw.org) for information on working with a disability.

-Safety: be realistic about your ability to drive and start to consider alternate forms of transportation.
-Register yourself with the MedicAlert[®] Safely Home[®] program and talk with Alzheimer Society staff about other safety options.
+Safety: Be realistic about your ability to drive and start to consider alternate forms of transportation.
+Talk with Alzheimer Society staff about other safety options.

-Daily living: seek information on getting assistance with daily tasks and consider your preferences for future living arrangements.
+Daily living: Seek information on getting assistance with daily tasks and consider your preferences for future living arrangements.